 so you can find the modules that cover the topics you want to

 learn.
 This list will be updated shortly in response to the revised

 Modules in green have been published.

 All other modules are

-Please note that this is not the full syllabus, it is 1-4 only.
+Please note that this is not the full syllabus, it covers

-You can also view our original module lists for both our first
+You can also view our original module list for our first set of

 Exams pages on the main College website.

 1. BEHAVIOURAL SCIENCE AND

 knowledge in the key areas of behavioural science and